MileHacker Logo

 • Finalize your itinerary to outline daily activities and desired attractions.

-• Arrange any specific tours or activities, like private boat charters.
+• Arrange any specific trips or things to do, like private boat charters.

-• Inform your bank/credit card companies of travel dates to prevent flagged activity.
+• Inform your bank/inform your credit card companies of your trip to prevent flagged activity.

 Pre-Trip Research & Home Prep